top of page

 Think of it as your mind's version of having an overzealous butler who insists on checking under every bed for monsters, even though you're 47 and live in Spalding.
 (Last time I checked, the scariest thing in Spalding was the queue at Iceland on pension day)

-(Besides a waiting list longer than the queue for the last Greggs vegan sausage roll)
+What the NHS offers (besides a waiting list longer than the queue for the last Greggs vegan sausage roll)

 • CBT (Eventually.
 Maybe.
 If the stars align)